NOTE: You do not have to read this entire page word-for-word. Please scroll to the sections that are relevant to your needs/interests/curiosities.

 (In your own words, specifically state what action you want the board to take.)

 Ex.
-I am asking you not to pass this resolution and consider how rhetoric like this harms the students and families you were elected to support.
+I am asking you not to pass this policy and consider how rhetoric like this harms the students and families you were elected to support.

 Closing (if you want):